Important Global Message

 Thank you for your patience as we improve our online services.

-If you have been designated as an "EOC Essential Employee", here are the things you need to do:
+If you have been designated a DAE role, here are the things you need to do:

 - Log in to BlueBook and ensure all of your contact information is correct.